Win/Loss Intelligence Agent

 - ✓HubSpot deal note with compact win/loss summary and Notion link

-- ✓DUAL-MODEL architecture: Opus 4.6 for deep causal analysis, Sonnet 4.6 for research + formatting
+- ✓DUAL-MODEL architecture: the primary reasoning model for deep causal analysis, the analysis model for research + formatting

 - ✓Configurable: deal stages, competitor research toggle, Notion database